pseusys/SeasideVPN/README.md

 ## Caerulean (server)

-Caerulean is server side of SeaSide VPN, it consists of several parts:
+Caerulean is server side of Seaside VPN, it consists of several parts:

 ### Surface